-U.S. science organization that embraces all the sciences.
+American Association for the Advancement of Science embraces all the sciences.
 Extensive programs and materials produced, including Project 2061, a long-term science education reform effort, and publications.

-A national organization for improving science education in the United States.
+National Science Foundation is a national organization for improving science education in the United States.
 NSF initiates and sponsors a wide variety of projects and is a significant source of funding for professional development opportunities.

-Organization committed to improving science education Pre-k through college.
+National Science Teachers Association is committed to improving science education Pre-k through college.
 Provides national and regional conferences; certification of teachers; computer bulletin board; 20 award programs; publishes journals and instructional materials.

 The Science, Technology, Engineering, and Mathematics (STEM) Education Coalition works to support STEM programs for teachers and students at the U. S. Department of Education, the National Science Foundation, and other agencies that offer STEM related programs.
 The STEM Education Coalition represents all sectors of the technological workforce – from knowledge workers, to educators, to scientists, engineers, and technicians.
 The participating organizations of the STEM Education Coalition are dedicated to ensuring quality STEM education at all levels.

 Student Choice Policy offers suggested guidance on developing a policy allowing student choice when lessons involve working with or dissecting animals.